DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/index.rst

 the pilots scheduling should happen with other means then SiteDirectors, as exemplified in the following picture:

 .. image:: WMS-Pilots2.png
    :alt: WMS-Pilots.
    :align: center

 DIRAC alone does not administer directly clouds or any VM-based systems.
 A different mechanism should be used for starting pilots and jobs on worker nodes that can't be reached via Computing Elements.
-One mechanism for starting pilots on Clouds is in the :ref:`VMDIRAC` extension of DIRAC.
+One mechanism for starting pilots on Clouds is in the VMDIRAC extension of DIRAC.

 (Over-)simplified workflow
 ==========================
 DIRAC WMS basically works as follows:

 1. Users define and submit jobs.
 Jobs have requirements.
-Job descriptions are stored in DIRAC's Job DB.
+Job descriptions are stored in DIRAC's :py:mod:`~DIRAC.WorkloadManagementSystem.DB.JobDB`.
-2. DIRAC agents submit pilot jobs to sites.
-Alternatively, pilots are started on worker nodes in a different way.
+2. DIRAC agent :py:mod:`~DIRAC.WorkloadManagementSystem.Agent.SiteDirector` submit pilot jobs to Computing Elements (:ref:`CE`).
+   - Pilots are "just scripts" and can also be started on worker nodes in a different way, without SiteDirectors.
 3. Pilots will try to match the worker nodes' capabilities to Jobs requirements.
 4. Jobs are started on WNs.
 DIRAC monitors its progress.